-When we mixed zink with silver nitrate nothing happened.
-This may be because our zink piece was dirty however we did not have much time so we decided to move on to other experiments instead of re-doing this.
-I know the results that the other groups got.
-The Zink dissolved.
+When we mixed zinc with silver nitrate nothing happened.
+This may ask Because our zinc piece was dirty however we did not have much time so We decided to move on to other experiments instead of re-doing this.
+I know the results That the other groups got.
+The zinc dissolved.

 Zn + CuSO4

-When we mixed zink and copper sulphate no reaction took place, this is probably because we had a dirty piece of Zink.
+When we mixed zinc and copper sulphate no reaction took place, this is probably Because we had a dirty piece of zinc.
 We decided to move forward instead of re-doing this.
-Although I do know the real results that the other groups got.
-CuSO4 faded color after a while and the zink became black, but the black layer fell off.
+Although I do know the real results That the other groups got.
+CuSO4 faded color after a while and the zinc Became black, but the black layer fell off.

 Fe + CuSO4

 The color of the copper sulphate is greenish blue.
-But when we mixed it with Irom the color of the copper sulphate changed to less green and the Iron became red very fastly.
+But When we mixed it with IROM the color of the copper sulphate changed to less green and the Iron Became rode very fastly.
 When we left the mixture for a while Iron started to dissolve.

 Al + CuSO4

 Aluminium and CuSO4 was a very slow reaction.
-But after a while Aluminium turned red and the CuSO4 started loosing it’s color.
+But after a while Aluminum turned red and the CuSO4 started loosing it's color.